LisaKhuntia/Automob-Ally/README.md

 ***
 ## About the App
-Being a automobile manufacturer is no longer a thing of difficulty with your very own 'interactive' web ally, Automob-Ally.
+Being an automobile manufacturer is no longer a thing of difficulty with your very own 'interactive' web ally, Automob-Ally.
 Let's begin by looking at the state of the automobile industry to evaluate its condition using this data.
-This web application is my submission for the month long challenge to build a video-calling app in **Engage'21, a mentorship program conducted by Microsoft.**
+This web application is my submission for the month long challenge to build a web app for  Data analysis in **Engage'22, a mentorship program conducted by Microsoft.**

 ***